Projects

 The Outcome

-After speaking with new families across the country, we produced design concepts responding to their needs.
+After speaking with new families across the country, we produced policy concepts responding to their needs.
 One of those concepts, the Newborn Supply Kit has since received $5M in federal appropriations, making this a public-private partnership that has grown into a real, sustainable HHS program.

 Project Background